 Hywin Holdings Leads Client Delegation to Hong Kong to Deliver the Global Proposition

-/EIN News/ -- SHANGHAI, China, March 20, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. (“Hywin Wealth”, “Hywin”, or the “Company”) (NASDAQ: HYW), a leading independent wealth management service provider in China, today announced that Hywin Family Office, the Company’s unit for the ultra-high-net-worth (UHNW) segment, completed a two-day program that led a client delegation from Mainland China to Hong Kong, following the easing of COVID-19 travel restrictions, to hear and gain insights on global wealth opportunities.
+SHANGHAI, China, March 20, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. ("Hywin Wealth", "Hywin", or the "Company") HYW, a leading independent wealth management service provider in China, today announced that Hywin Family Office, the Company's unit for the ultra-high-net-worth (UHNW) segment, completed a two-day program that led a client delegation from Mainland China to Hong Kong, following the easing of COVID-19 travel restrictions, to hear and gain insights on global wealth opportunities.

 Roland Song, Head of Hywin Family Office